Connect with us

 6. Recycle materials

-Always keep in mind that every shilling is important and everything you buy adds on to the budget.
+Always keep in mind that every shilling is important and everything you buy adds to the budget.
 Where possible hire construction tools such as spades, hammers, wheelbarrows, and wood used as scaffolding or for support during construction.

 7. Do it yourself

-Advocates of cheap house building ideas direct prospective homeowners to look out for construction tasks they can do by themselves to reduce site labour costs.
+Advocates of cheap house-building ideas direct prospective homeowners to look out for construction tasks they can do by themselves to reduce site labour costs.

 Laying tiles, landscaping and painting are some of the things you can do by yourself with little or no help from a contractor.